cabol/nebulex/guides/hooks.md

 ## Configuration

-It is possible to configure the strategy how the hooks are evaluated, the available strategies are:
+It is possible to setup the mode how the hooks are evaluated.
+The available modes are:

   * `:async` - all hooks are evaluated asynchronously (in parallel) and their results are ignored.